graptolite/microscope-img-crop/README.md

-Crop images taken down a microscope to a circle using Hough Circle implemented by the `CV2` package.
+Crop images taken down a microscope to a circle using a Hough Circle Transform implemented by the `CV2` package.

 # Usage
 Run `crop_circle_gui.py`, which should bring up a GUI.